 The manufacturer shall provide a documentation package which gives access to the basic design of "The System" and the means by which it is linked to other vehicle systems or by which it directly controls output variables.

 The function(s) of "The System", including the control strategies, and the safety concept, as laid down by the manufacturer, shall be explained.

 Documentation shall be brief, yet provide evidence that the design and development has had the benefit of expertise from all the system fields which are involved.

 For periodic technical inspections, the documentation shall describe how the current operational status of "The System" can be checked.

-The Technical Service shall assess the documentation package to show that "The System":
+The Type-approval authority shall assess the documentation package to show that "The System" within the declared ODD:

-(a) Is designed to operate, under non-fault and fault conditions, in such a way that it does not induce safety critical risks;
+(a) Is designed and was developed to operate, under non-fault and fault conditions, in such a way that it is free from unreasonable risks for the driver, passengers and other road users;

-(b) Respects, under non-fault and fault conditions, all the appropriate performance requirements specified elsewhere in this UN Regulation; and
+(b) Respects, under non-fault and fault conditions, the performance requirements specified elsewhere in this UN Regulation;

 (c) Was developed according to the development process/method declared by the manufacturer and that this includes at least the steps listed in paragraph 3.4.4.

+(d) Is designed to recognize its ODD limits under non-fault and fault conditions

+(e) Does not operate outside of the declared ODD and any attempt to activate the System outside of the ODD will not lead to activation

-"3.1.1.
-Documentation shall be made available in two parts:
+3.1.1.
+Documentation shall be made available in 3 parts:

+(a) Application for type approval: The information document which is submitted to the type approval authority at the time of type approval application shall contain brief information on the items listed in Appendix 2.
+It will become part of the approval.

-(a) The formal documentation package for the approval, containing the material listed in paragraph 3. (with the exception of that of paragraph 3.4.4.) which shall be supplied to the Technical Service at the time of submission of the type approval application.
-This documentation package shall be used by the Technical Service as the basic reference for the verification process set out in paragraph 4. of this annex.
-The Technical Service shall ensure that this documentation package remains available for a period determined in agreement with the Approval Authority.
-This period shall be at least 10 years counted from the time when production of the vehicle is definitely discontinued.
+(b) The formal documentation package for the approval, containing the material listed in this section 3. (with the exception of that of paragraph 3.4.4.) which shall be supplied to the Type-approval authority at the time of submission of the type approval application.
+This documentation package shall be used by the Type-approval authority as the basic reference for the verification process set out in paragraph 4. of this annex..
+The Type-approval authority shall ensure that this documentation package remains available for a period determined of at least 10 years counted from the time when production of the vehicle is definitely discontinued.

 (b) Additional material and analysis data of paragraph 3.4.4. which shall be retained by the manufacturer, but made open for inspection at the time of type approval.
-The manufacturer shall ensure that this material and analysis data remains available for a period of 10 years counted from the time when production of the vehicle is definitely discontinued."
+The manufacturer shall ensure that this material and analysis data remains available for a period of 10 years counted from the time when production of the vehicle is definitely discontinued.

 3.2.
 Description of the functions of "The System" including control strategies

 A description shall be provided which gives a simple explanation of all the functions including control strategies of "The System" and the methods employed to achieve the objectives, including a statement of the mechanism(s) by which control is exercised.
+The manufacturer shall describe the interactions expected between the system with the driver, passengers and other road users.

 Any described function that can be over-ridden shall be identified and a further description of the changed rationale of the function’s operation provided.